s-xiang/git-meta/README.md

 they are generally ignored by git-meta commands and workflows.

-Git-meta itself creates and utilizes a special type of ref, called a *syntetic-meta-ref* in sub-repos; we will describe these in detail later.
+Git-meta itself creates and utilizes a special type of ref, called a *syntetic-meta-ref* in sub-repos; we describe these in detail later.

 #### Cloning, client-side representation